alexandra-marin/peerio-icebear/docs/development.md

 ```

 #### Create fail-safe api

 - If it makes sense in the global application flow - make api call retry/repeat itself in case of failure.
 For this purpose use `helpers/retry.js`.
 - Some of api calls are expected to return promise rejection or falsy return value in case of failure so that user may
 decide if they want to repeat an action.

+## Testing

+## Unit tests

+Simple and well decoupled code is covered with unit tests, you can find them in `/test/unit` folder, and run with `npm run test:unit`

+## e2e tests

+Peerio Icebear mainly relies on integration (e2e) tests written using cucumber.
+To run all e2e tests execute `npm run test:e2e`.

+### WIP tests

+When you are working on some prticular test scenarios or features, you can mark them with `@wip` tag, which will make 2 things happen.
+1. These features/scenarios will not run on CI
+2. Locally you can run `npm run test:e2e:wip` to only run tagged scenarios.

+Don't forget to remove the @wip tag when the work is done!

+### Debugging

+There's another tag helping to debug scenarios in chrome dev tools - `@debug`.
+Just mark your scenarios with the tag and run `npm run test:e2e:debug`.
+Then go to `chrome://inspect` in Chrome browser to open the devtools for your test scenarios.